schmouk/PyRandLib/README.md

 sample.

 To choose a sample in a range of integers, use range as an  argument.
-This is  especially  fast  and  space efficient for sampling from a large popul-
+This is   especially  fast  and  space  efficient  for  sampling  from  a  large
-ation: sample(range(10000000), 60)
+population: sample(range(10000000), 60)

 **seed**(self, a=None, version=2)